MCC is here to help

 To make things more concrete here, if you are playing the Ecosystem Building game, you will not only be judged on whether the ecosystem you put together is self-sustaining.
 You will also be judged on the way you have worked in figuring out that ecosystem - presumably, on how efficient and organised you were.
 The program tracks all your mouse clicks and other actions and will thus be able to capture things like how you navigate around the various groups of species, how you place the different options you select, whether you change your mind before you submit the solution and so on.

-You can find more detail on these advanced aspects of the Solve assessment and the innovative work behind it in the presentation by Imbellus founder Rebecca Kantar in the first section of the following video:
+You can find more detail on these advanced aspects of the Solve assessment and the innovative work behind it in the presentation by Imbellus founder Rebecca Kantar in the first section of the following video (from a few years ago):

 Clearly, the upshot of all this is that you will want to be very careful how you approach the Solve assessment.
 You should generally try to think before you act and to show yourself in a very rational, rigorous, ordered light.